Looking at the St Paul’s Painting,

-St Paul’s is Central to the image, the brilliant white of the page shines through, the rest of the structure hinted at, as it becomes lost in the night’s shroud.
+St Paul’s painting shows the Cathedral Central to the image, the brilliant white of the page shines through, the rest of the structure hinted at, as it becomes lost in the night’s shroud.

 Other lights hint at buildings, rapid inky splodges suggest walls and edges.
 You want to turn up the focus so you can make out the details…